 - Cases skyrocket, government quiets criticism: India had more new COVID-19 cases in August than any other country; data suggests there may be 20 times as many cases as are being reported, and the government appears to be focusing on public relations and obfuscating the actual impact of the coronavirus.
 Read More

 Compared with the Nearest Countries in the Index

-Iran has an extremly low policy score, due largely to very weak public health policy, driven by a severe lack of testing, and substantial misinformation and press limitations by the Iranian authorities.
+Iran has a very weak policy score, due largely to very weak public health policy, driven by a severe lack of testing and substantial misinformation and press limitations by the national authorities.

 Russia has a relatively weak score, with strong public health policy undone by weak financial support, limitations on press freedom, and spread of misinformation about the pandemic.

 Select one of the subscription options below to read the full Covid-19 Global Response Index.
 Unlock even more global intelligence with a subscription to FP Insider.

 Statistics and government response factors available on each country profile include:

 - Infant mortality rates

 - Hospital beds per 1,000 people

 - Gini coefficients measuring inequality